The many graded cellular bases of Hecke algebras: The generalised blob algebras and beyond

-In the case of the symmetric groups modular representation theorists have long focussed on the subcategory of representations labelled by partitions with at most $h$ columns for some $h\in \ZZ_{>0}$ over a field. $\Bbbk$, of characteristic (much) greater than $h$.
-This subcategory is highest weight and far more amenable to study via the tools of Kazhdan--Lusztig theory (associated to the alcove geometry of type $A_{h-1}\subseteq \widehat{A}_{h-1}$) \cite{MR1272539,geordie}.
-However, there is no obvious analogous subcategory/quotient algebra of $H_n(\kappa)$ in higher levels; hence almost nothing is known or even conjectured about such Hecke algebras in positive characteristic.
-We introduce a candidate for such a quotient algebra:
+In the case of the symmetric groups modular representation theorists have long focussed on the subcategory of representations labelled by partitions with at most $h$ columns for some $h\in \ZZ_{>0}$ over a field, $\Bbbk$, of characteristic (possibly much) greater than $h$.
+This subcategory is highest weight and far more amenable to study via the tools of Kazhdan--Lusztig theory \cite{MR1272539,geordie} (in terms of the alcove geometry of type $A_{h-1} \subseteq \widehat{A}_{h -1}$).
+However, there is no obvious analogous subcategory/quotient algebra of $\H_n^\Bbbk(\underline s) $ in higher levels; hence almost nothing is known or even conjectured about such Hecke algebras in positive characteristic.
+The purpose of this section is to introduce a candidate for such a quotient algebra and prove Martin--Woodcock's conjecture.
+The results of this section have been used by Libedinsky--Plaza as the basis of a modular analogue of Martin--Woodock's conjecture \cite{blobby}.
+Cox, Hazi and the author have subsequently proven this conjecture in \cite{cell4us2} (using the ideas from this section).